TOAST-DOCS/Gamebase/en/unreal-purchase.md

 #### Setting for Purchases on Android (for 4.24 or lower engine version)

-* When 4.24 is installed via Epic Games Launcher, 를 통해 4.24 버전을 설치한 경우, delete **Engine\Build\Android\Java\src\com\android\vending\billing\IInAppBillingService.aidl** to build it properly.  을 삭제해야 정상적으로 빌드할 수 있습니다.
+* When 4.24 is installed via Epic Games Launcher, delete **Engine\Build\Android\Java\src\com\android\vending\billing\IInAppBillingService.aidl** to build it properly.
-    * [IInAppBillingService.aidl](https://developer.android.com/google/play/billing/api), provided by Gamebase, must be removed to prevent conflicts. 에서 제공하고 있어 충돌이 발생하여 제거가 필요합니다.
+    * [IInAppBillingService.aidl](https://developer.android.com/google/play/billing/api), provided by Gamebase, must be removed to prevent conflicts.
     * There's no need to remove it, though, if you're using 4.25 or higher engine versions, or if the engine is provided by github.
-4.25 이상 버전이나 github에서 엔진을 받은 경우에는 별도로 제거하실 필요 없습니다.

 ###  Purchase Flow